stevenleung2018/box_office_predictions/CODE_OF_CONDUCT.md

 The project team is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
-It is through these differences that our community experiences great successes and continued growth.
-When you're working with members of the community, this Code of Conduct will help steer your interactions and keep Python a positive, successful, and growing community.
+It is through these differences that our team experiences great successes and continued growth.
+When you're working with members of the team, this Code of Conduct will help steer your interactions and keep Python a positive, successful, and growing community.